Click above for larger graphic. • Original photo by Eric Jonas Swensson • Index of Scripture Graphics and posts by Scripture reference

 Receive these daily Sola Devotions by email.
 Write email@example.com with "Subscribe" as your subject.
 To unsubscribe, send an email to the same address with "Unsubscribe" as your subject.

-Sola Marriage Certificates (The Rite of Holy Matrimony*) are printed in color on heavyweight parchment paper, with a matching envelopes to go with each certificate.
+Sola has certificates for all your services (Baptism, Baptismal Sponsor, First Communion, Confirmation, Marriage, and Membership).
+Sola Certificates are printed in color on heavyweight parchment paper, with a matching envelope to go with each certificate.
 The traditional 'half-sheet' size is perfect for inclusion in a picture album or scrapbook.